 Oregon House Bill (H.B.)
 2787, signed into law on April 2, 2013, provides eligible undocumented students, including DACA recipients, with access to in-state tuition.
 Students must meet certain requirements to access in-state tuition, including:

-- Demonstrate three years of attendance at an Oregon primary and secondary school or five years at a primary and secondary school in the United States prior to receiving a high school diploma or equivalent;
+- Demonstrate five years of attendance at a primary or secondary school in the United States prior to receiving a high school diploma or equivalent in Oregon;

-- Enroll in a public university in Oregon within three years of earning a high school diploma or equivalent in Oregon; and,
+- Attended an Oregon primary or secondary school for at least three years prior to receiving a high school diploma or equivalent in Oregon;

 - Show intention to become a citizen or lawful permanent resident (LPR) in the United States, including submitting an official copy of registration forms for immigration or deferred action programs as well as an affidavit stating the student has applied for a federal individual taxpayer number.